 I’ve been in the hospitality/liquor retail industry for over ten years, working in Australia and Japan.
-I regularly return to Japan to keep up with what’s going on in the world of sake and am one of only a couple of Australians holding the Advanced Level Certificate of the Sake Professional Course run by the Sake Education Council and the only Australian holder of the Kikisake-shi (Sake Sommelier) Certification from the Sake Service Institute in Tokyo.
-With this blog I’m hoping to bring sake to a wider audience, dispel some myths and pull back the curtain a bit for the often misunderstood and highly underrated beverage that is Japanese sake.
+I’m one of only a couple of Australians holding the Advanced Level Certificate of the Sake Professional Course run by the Sake Education Council and the only Australian holder of the Kikisake-shi (Sake Sommelier) Certification from the Sake Service Institute in Tokyo.